Pittsburgh Pirates vs. Cincinnati Reds Results, Stats, and Recap - September 14, 2020 Gametracker

 FAMILIAR FACE

-Cincinnati's Nick Senzel started in center field and went 0 for 3 in his first game in exactly one month.
+Cincinnati's Nick Senzel started in center in the opener and went 0 for 3 in his first game in exactly one month.
 The second-overall selection in the 2016 draft was placed on the 10-day injured list on Aug.
 14 with an undisclosed issue.

 TRAINING ROOM